zirafa/pushtape-player.js/README.md

 ## Utility class
 - .pt-hide (If playable links are found, this is removed.
 Used to hide global controls if no links found. )
+- .pt-container (this is automatically applied to the container set by containerClass)

 ## Default controls markup template
           <div class="pt-controls-markup">